Airport Terminal Hours are 10:00 am – 4:00 pm Monday – Sunday.

 The choice the Village was presented with was to allow 117 acres of land to become another housing development or industrial park or partner with the federal and state governments to preserve open space and save one of the few remaining general aviation airports in the region.
-As you would do with your finances – the village chose to diversify its investments and purchase the airport.
+As you would do with your finances – the village diversified its investments and purchase the airport.

 The Village of Schaumburg purchased the airport in 1994 to prevent it from being sold to developers.
 The purchase price for the airport was subsidized significantly by both the State and Federal Governments with the local share for many of the grants being as low as five percent.
 The current operations of the airport are covered solely by revenues generated at the airport and no general fund revenues are used for airport purposes.